dijasila/SpaceX_Landing_Prediction_Tutorial/README.md

 3. **Model Training**: Create `scripts/model_training.py` for model-related code.
 4. **Images**: Include any key visualizations in the `images/` folder, and update the README with these.

-I’ll extract and adapt content from the notebook to create these components and a more polished README.
-Let me know if you’d like me to proceed with additional specifics! &#8203;:contentReference[oaicite:0]{index=0}&#8203;